brianp702/login-help/README.md

 # Login help
 Login help is a single page JS app (jQuery/AJAX) for users that forgot their login credentials.
 Here, the backend is in PHP, and not fleshed out.
-Of course, the original implementation for the client was completely functional with a backend in ColdFusion and SQL Server.
+Of course, the original implementation for the client was completely functional, with a backend in ColdFusion and SQL Server.

 The original implementation for the client does much more that recover a password.
 It is made for a system where each user has an account number, username, password, email, security questions, and 2 factor authentication.
 If the user knows at least some of these things, they can likely reset their password.